aws-samples/sp-api-lwa-rotation/BLOG.md

 ### 3. Create a SNS Topic with Email SMS Subscription

-To make use of SNS notification service, firstly we need to create a SNS topic which will be used to notify the admin team to rotate the LWA credentials.
-We could use the following CLI command to create an SNS topic:
+We will use the SNS topic to alert the IT admin team regarding the LWA credential rotation, and use the SNS subscription destinations through Email and SMS to receive these notifications.
+The below CLI command can create both the SNS topic and its corresponding subscriptions.

 ```bash
 aws sns create-topic --name lwa-credential-rotation